top of page

 When you make a page on your website dedicated to how your website collects data, it demonstrates to your customers and prospects that you care about their data.
 It also helps to build trust.
 The more transparent you are about how your website collects data, the more your customers will trust you.

 If you know how much traffic your website or social media is getting, you can pivot.
 If you need to put more keywords in your articles or blog posts, you can do that.
 If you do not know how well your content is performing, you will not know what you need to tweak (or possibly change completely).
-That also means that you will not be able to quickly adapt to what is popular.
+It also means you will not be able to quickly adapt to what is popular.

 Have a Broader Term Audience Strategy